Romell Glave

-Romell Glave (born 11 November 1999) is a British track and field athlete who competes as a sprinter.
-He won the bronze medal in the 100 metres at the 2024 European Athletics Championships.
+Romell Glave (born 11 November 1999) is a British sprinter.
+He is the reigning European champion in the 100 metres having won the title at the 2026 European Athletics Championships.
+He was also part of the gold medal-winning 4 × 100 metres relay team at the championships.
+He previously won the bronze medal in the 100 metres at the 2024 European Championships.

+Born in Manchester, Jamaica, and brought up there, he moved to the UK in 2015.
+The following year, Glave joined the Croydon Harriers and became English Schools Champion over 200 metres.
+By 2017 he had become the world's fastest 17-year-old sprinter, running a 100 metres best of 10.21 seconds.
+Having overcome numerous injury problems in the subsequent years, he went on to represent Great Britain at multiple major championships, including the 2025 World Athletics Championships.
+He became the British champion in the 100 metres and officially broke the 10-second barrier for the first time on 20 June 2026.

 Early life

 Brought up in Manchester, Jamaica, he was a keen footballer and cricketer as well as a sprinter in his youth.
 He has said he was inspired to prioritise sprinting by watching Usain Bolt in 2008.
 He arrived in the UK in 2015 to live in South Norwood within the London Borough of Croydon.
 He began at the Croydon Harriers athletic club in January 2016.
-That year, he won under-17 gold in the 200m at the English Schools Championship before winning the 100m and 200m at the South of England Championships.
+That year, he won under-17 gold in the 200 m at the English Schools Championship before winning the 100 m and 200 m at the South of England Championships.

 Career

+Early career: World’s fastest 17-year-old, but injuries

 In 2017 he was officially the world's fastest 17-year-old sprinter, running a 100 metres best of 10.21 seconds.
 He also ran 6.77 for 60 metres, which placed him at the top of the under-20 UK rankings.
 In 2017, he won the 100 metres and 200 metres at the U20 England Championships.
-He had a long injury lay-off returning to run a 10.61 100m in August 2019.
-He also suffered a fractured back which hampered his progress.
+He had a long injury lay-off, returning to run a 10.61 100 m in August 2019.
+He also suffered a fractured back, which hampered his progress.

 In August 2023, he ran a personal best 10.04, as well as 10.06 in the same night, over 100 metres in London.
-In September 2023, he ran a new personal best time of 10.02 seconds for the 100m in London.
+In September 2023, he ran a new personal best time of 10.02 seconds for the 100 m in London.

+2024: European Championships medal

 In April 2024, he was selected as part of the British team for the 2024 World Athletics Relays in Nassau, Bahamas.
 In May 2024, he was selected to run the 100 metres and 4 × 100 m relay for Britain at the 2024 European Athletics Championships in Rome.
 He qualified for the final of the 100 metres and placed third overall in 10.06 seconds to win his first championship medal.